 Valmet’s management team has made modularity a cornerstone of its operation’s development, including the digitalization and “fit-for-purpose” visions.

-Edscha Trailer Systems.
-How product architecture embeds customer needs, drives product planning and delivers business results.
+How a modular product architecture embeds customer needs, drives product planning and delivers business results.

-MTS Systems.
-How a product architecture reduces unique part numbers, lowers customer project costs and shortens lead times.
+How a product architecture reduces unique part numbers with 90%, lowers customer project costs and shortens lead times.

-Guldmann People Lifting Systems.
-How a product architecture increases the number of variants, reduces cost and enables growth in new markets – building a bridge between strategy and results.
+Increased the number of variants, reduced cost, and enabled growth in new markets – building a bridge between strategy and results.